Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 have seen an increase in the use of web sockets to provide an interactive link between data in the workspace and exploration in the browser.

-The analysis capabilities of 'R' make it a good fit for the rich and interactive graphics of HTML5 web browsers.
+The analysis capabilities of `R` make it a good fit for the rich and interactive graphics of HTML5 web browsers.
 The WebSocket protocol enables more interaction between a browser and a web site, facilitating live content and the creation of real-time graphics.